rontav/wouso-new/README.md

 * save question view time and update time countdown accordingly

 ## BUGS
-* "User not registered" message for wrong password.
-* cannot login as admin user (password may not be encoded)
 * by default all login methods are deactivated (empty login page)
 * if google login method is disabled, I cannot connect google account after login
-* /favicon.ico missing
-* Warning: connect.session() MemoryStore is not designed for a production environment...